artefactual/atom-docs/admin-manual/installation/upgrading.rst

 directory naming convention has also been added to make the location of the :term:`master digital object` more secure.

-First, make sure you have not changed the directory (/usr/share/nginx/atom).
+First, make sure you have not changed the directory (``/usr/share/nginx/atom``).

 Now, run the regen-derivatives task:

 .. code-block:: bash

-   $ php symfony digitalobject:regen-derivatives
+   php symfony digitalobject:regen-derivatives

+For more information on this task and its available options, see:
+:ref:`cli-regenerate-derivatives`.

 .. _upgrading-rebuild-index-cc: